SciML/Catalyst.jl/docs/src/introduction_to_catalyst/catalyst_for_new_julia_users.md

 Pkg.add("DifferentialEquations")
 Pkg.add("Plots")
 ```
-and also to import them into our current session:
+Once a package has been installed through the `Pkg.add` command, this command does not have to be repeated if we restart our Julia session.
+We can now import all three packages into our current session with:
 ```@example ex2
+using Catalyst
 using DifferentialEquations
 using Plots
 ```